ADA-GWU/guidedresearchproject-ayda000/README.md

 presentationFinal/ - presentations are stored here

-data/ - any data used for the experiments and analysis is stored here
+code and data/ - code any data used for the experiments and analysis is stored here

 slides/ - all drafts of the presentation slides are stored here